 1a.
 Impact: H-12; M-4; L-0; I-1; 1b.
 Performance Gap: H-9; M-8; L-0; I-0; 1c.
-Evidence: Y-13, N-3, I-1 Rationale:
+Evidence: Y-13, N-3, I-1

 - The measure affects a large number of patients and will have a high impact. - The Steering Committee noted that in some cases it is appropriate for a patient to receive chemotherapy in the last 14 days of life.
-The measure is useful for detecting variation in performance and identifying outliers when comparing similar practices with similar patient populations. - The measure is important because it addresses patient preferences and over-treatment at the end of life. - The struggle between aggressive care and futile care often plays out in the amount of chemotherapy delivered to patients with advanced disease and poor performance status. - The measure also reflects disparities in access to care and the capacity of a local healthcare system to treat patients appropriately at the end of life. - 2.
-Scientific Acceptability of Measure Properties: The measure meets the Scientific Acceptability criteria.
+The measure is useful for detecting variation in performance and identifying outliers when comparing similar practices with similar patient populations. - The measure is important because it addresses patient preferences and over-treatment at the end of life. - The struggle between aggressive care and futile care often plays out in the amount of chemotherapy delivered to patients with advanced disease and poor performance status. - The measure also reflects disparities in access to care and the capacity of a local healthcare system to treat patients appropriately at the end of life.